Jah-Say10/Financial-Statement-Analysis-and-LLM-Evaluation-Project/evalution_metrics.md

-Below is a concise definition of the five evaluation metrics and a quantitative operationalization suitable for a research paper.

----

 ### Evaluation Metrics

 We evaluate model responses across five dimensions, each scored on a 1–5 Likert scale (1 = very poor, 5 = excellent).